In this video we'll look at how to use the XLOOKUP function with Boolean logic.

 In this worksheet we have sample order data in a table called "data".

 Let's use the XLOOKUP function to find the first order in March where the color is red.

 To make things clear, I'm going to work out the logic in helper columns first.
 Then, I'll move that logic into the XLOOKUP function, to make an all-in-one formula.

 First, we'll test for dates in March with the MONTH function.
-When we give MONTH the full set of dates in a range, we get a month number for each date in a dynamic array.
+When we give MONTH the full set of dates in a range, we get back a month number for each date in a dynamic array.

 Since we only want dates in March, I simply need to compare this result to the number 3.
 When I update the formula, we get TRUE for all dates in March, and FALSE for all other dates.

 Next, I'll test for the color red.
 This is just a simple expression that compares values in the color column to the string "red".
 Again, we get a list of TRUE and FALSE values.
-Only orders where color is Red return TRUE.
+Only orders where the color is Red return TRUE.